jhpyle/docassemble/_docs/functions.md

 [`json_response()`], this can allow you to write [JavaScript] code that interacts with "APIs" within your interview.

-The [JavaScript] function takes three arguments:
+The [JavaScript] function takes three required and two optional
+arguments:

 1. The [action] to take.
 This corresponds with the name of an [`event`] in your interview.